-#5: The Applicant School Review Team submits a report including a recommendation on whether the applicant is ready to become a Candidate.
-This is put forward to the CAIS Evaluation Council.
+Step 6: The Applicant School Review Team submits an Applicant School Report including a recommendation on whether the applicant is ready to become a Candidate.
+This Report is put forward to the CAIS Evaluation Council.
 All information will remain confidential to CAIS and the Applicant School Review Team.

-- TIMING: Report finalized within one month following the visit from the Review Team.
+TIMING ➤ Report finalized within three months following the visit from the Review Team.

-#6: The CAIS Evaluation Council reviews the report and makes a recommendation to the CAIS Board of Directors, which makes all final decisions on applicant acceptance.
+Step 7: The CAIS Evaluation Council reviews the Report and makes a recommendation to the CAIS Board of Directors, based on the assessment of the capacity of the School to meet all Standards in the subsequent three years.
+The CAIS Board makes all final decisions on the Applicant School’s acceptance.

-- TIMING: The report will be discussed at the next Evaluation Council meeting and the next scheduled Board meeting (five meetings per year).
+TIMING ➤ The report will be discussed at the next Evaluation Council meeting and the next scheduled CAIS Board meeting (five meetings per year).

-#7: Following the CAIS Board meeting, the applicant will receive a letter from the CAIS Executive Director detailing the Board’s decision.
-The applicant will also receive a summary of the Applicant School Review Team’s report outlining the observed areas of strength and areas for improvement.
+Step 8: Following the CAIS Board meeting, the Applicant will receive a letter from the CAIS Executive Director detailing the Board’s decision.
+The Applicant will also receive a summary of the Applicant School Report outlining the observed areas of strength and areas for improvement.

-#8: If Candidate Status is granted, the school will prepare for a Full Accreditation Visit, meeting all National Standards and engaging in a self-study internal review process.
+Step 9: If Candidate Status is granted, the School will prepare for a Full Peer Review, engaging in a Self Study process and meeting all 2021 CAIS National Standards.

-- TIMING: Full Accreditation Visit is arranged on a mutually agreed date with the Director of Accreditation & Research.
+TIMING ➤ The Peer Review is arranged on a mutually agreed date with the Director of Accreditation.

-#11: The resulting Accreditation Visiting Committee Report will be presented to the CAIS Evaluation Council, which will make a recommendation to the Board on the application for full CAIS Member School status.
+Step 12: The resulting Peer Review Report will be presented to the CAIS Evaluation Council which will make a recommendation to the Board on the application for CAIS Member School status.

-#12: Should it be determined in the Accreditation Review that a Candidate school is not meeting any of the CAIS National Standards, the Candidate school will have one year to successfully address the recommendations within the Standards not met.
+Step 13: Should it be determined in the Peer Review that a Candidate School is not meeting any of the 2021 CAIS National Standards, the Candidate School will have one year to successfully address the recommendations within the Standards not met.
 Failure to do so will result in membership being denied.